mikemyl/algorithms-stanford/assignment3_karger_min_cut/Readme.md

 # Programming Assignment 3 - Graph minimum cut

-In this first programming assignment we are given [this](app/assignment3.txt) graph and our goal is to comput the [minimum cut](https://en.wikipedia.org/wiki/Minimum_cut).
+In the third programming assignment we are given [this](app/assignment3.txt) graph and our goal is to comput the [minimum cut](https://en.wikipedia.org/wiki/Minimum_cut).

 We 've learned a super cool algorithm during this week of the course, the [Karger's algorithm](https://en.wikipedia.org/wiki/Karger%27s_algorithm)